h4rvey-g/ob-Notes/USMLE/Respiratory/Bronchiectasis.md

         - Low-grade fever

 > [!NOTE] Note
-> Bronchiectasis should be suspected in patients with a chronic cough that produces large amounts of sputum.
+> <span style="background:rgba(240, 200, 0, 0.2)">Bronchiectasis should be suspected in patients with a chronic cough that produces large amounts of sputum.</span>

 ---
 # Diagnostics